 Prime Minister's Office Press Releases

-• Statement by the Prime Minister on Small Business Week
+• Statement by the Prime Minister on Poland’s National Independence Day

-• Statement by the Prime Minister on Persons Day
+• Statement by the Prime Minister on Remembrance Day

-• Statement by the Prime Minister on Thanksgiving
+• Statement by the Prime Minister on Indigenous Veterans Day

 A country, after all, is not something you build as the pharaohs built the pyramids, and then leave standing there to defy eternity.
 A country is something that is built every day out of certain basic shared values.